RavioliMavioli/RavioliMavioli.github.io/README.md

 # Welcome
+Hello!
-This is RavioliMavioli's commission and portofolio website created using HTML, CSS, and JavaScript.
+This is RavioliMavioli's commission and portofolio website created using pure HTML, CSS, and JavaScript.

 Why did I create this with from scratch?
 Why did't I use Wix, Wordpress, or Carrd like the other Artists?